 There may be psychological reasons why a person may not be able to fall in love such as fears of intimacy or attachment issues.
 However, if you haven’t had the experience of falling in love yet, do not worry about it.
 The chances are you just haven’t met the person who feels right for you.

 Relationships are ‘people growing machines’ says Dr David Schnarch.
-This means that it is ‘in relationship to others’ that we can grow and develop.
+This means that it is ‘in relationship to others’ that we can grow and develop our selves.